Spanish Words and Phrases for End of Life

 Below, you’ll find a list of words and phrases to help you build your end-of-life vocabulary.
 May it encourage you to practice both speaking Spanish and speaking about your end-of-life plans.

-Helpful Words & Phrases to Know in Spanish
+Helpful End-of-Life Words & Phrases In Spanish

 Advanced Directive - Directiva Anticipada, Voluntad Anticipada